pauldmccarthy/fsleyes/userdoc/ortho_lightbox_views.rst

    :width: 80%
    :align: center

-.. [*] The colour bar feature currently only works for :ref:`volume <todo>`
+.. [*] The colour bar feature currently only works for :ref:`volume
-       overlays.
+       <overlays_volume>` overlays with the negative colour map
+       disabled.
 Future versions of FSLeyes will offer more colour bar options.